 These small batch vanilla cupcakes are light and fluffy, topped with silky cream cheese frosting.
-This recipe makes 6 cupcakes, perfect for a small birthday party or other celebration.
+This recipe makes 6 cupcakes, perfect for a small celebration.

 A small batch of cupcakes is perfect to bring to a birthday party, housewarming party, or other small get-together.
-Or you can just make them for yourself!
-If you love small batch recipes, make my mini flourless chocolate cake, mini carrot cake, small batch banana muffins, small vanilla cake, small batch brownies, and small batch blueberry muffins.
+Serve them with these small batch chocolate cupcakes, small batch brownies, or small batch red velvet cupcakes!

 Jump to: